tom2tom/Pikaday/README.md

 var picker = new Pikaday({ field: $('#datepicker')[0] });
 ```

-If the Pikaday instance is not bound to a field you can append the element anywhere:
+If the Pikaday instance is not bound to a text-capable field, you must specify such a field, for cacheing the calendar value, at least:
 ```javascript
 var field = document.getElementById('datepicker');
 var picker = new Pikaday({